 When you think of patchwork, you traditionally think of quilting cottons.
 But there’s no rule saying you have to use cotton.
 In fact, if you’re a regular Sew4Home visitor, you know we love to experiment with different fabric substrates.
 Today, we’re adding luxury into the mix with silk dupioni.
 This type of silk is made from twin cocoons naturally bonded together.
 The bumps in the fabric, they’re really called ‘slubs’, are the result of this bonding.
 Dupioni is often woven from two different colors of thread, giving it a shimmering, color-shifting appearance.
 We chose a jewel-box color blend of Tiffany blue, glittering silver, burnished gold, and rich ebony.
 Our pillows work together as a pair, and our supply list is structured to allow you to buy the correct amount of fabric to make both.

 Silk or cotton – any pillow’s beauty is only skin deep, because when it comes to a truly professional finish, what’s on the inside makes the outside look and feel the best it can be.
-Our thanks to Fairfield (the makers of Poly-Fil® and so much more) for providing their amazing Soft Touch pillow forms for our Jewel Box Pillow Pair.
+Pick a quality pillow insert for a quality finish.
+We like Poly-Fil’s Soft Touch pillow forms.

-Our silks were chosen from the great selection at Fabric Depot.
 Silk dupioni is sturdy and substantial; it feels almost like taffeta.
 It’s very easy to sew with and holds a crease well.
-However, it does not stretch at all so make sure your cuts are straight and true.
+However, it does not stretch at all – so make sure your cuts are straight and true.
 We provide pattern downloads for our triangles to insure the best patchwork precision.

 We also show you very specific assembly diagrams as well as a key for how to cut each triangle color with the proper grain direction.
 This is extremely important.
 The beautiful texture of the silk dupioni gives it a very distinct grain; if your triangles are not carefully cut, you’ll end up with the grain going every which way, destroying the pretty look.